Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Gold Card vs. EB-5 Visa: Direct Comparison

-Factor Gold Card (Proposed) EB-5 Visa
+Factor Gold Card (Individual) EB-5 Visa

-Minimum Investment $5,000,000 $800,000 – $1,050,000
+Minimum Amount $1,000,000 (non-refundable gift) $800,000 – $1,050,000 (investment)

-Job Creation Requirement Not fully specified 10 full-time jobs
+Job Creation Requirement None 10 full-time jobs

-Processing Timeline Expedited (proposed) 2-5 years typically
+Processing Timeline Expedited 2-5 years typically

-Path to Citizenship Accelerated (proposed) Standard 5-year pathway
+Path to Citizenship Accelerated Standard 5-year pathway

-Current Status Proposed Active program
+Current Status Active (launched December 2025 at trumpcard.gov) Active program

 Annual Quota Not specified Limited (approximately 10,000)